jonbnewman/mobx-store-provider/README.md

 createStore(StoreFactory: Function): any
 ```

-React Hook which you can use to instantiate new mobx-state-tree instances inside of components.
+React Hook used to instantiate new mobx-state-tree instances inside of components.

 It takes a factory `Function` as its input, you should instantiate and return a mobx-state-tree instance within that function.